 Prosthodontics is the “diagnosis, treatment planning, rehabilitation, and maintenance of the oral function, comfort, appearance, and health of patients with clinical conditions associated with missing or deficient teeth and/or oral and maxillofacial tissues”, as stated by the American College of Prosthodontists.

-That means that a Prosthodontist is an oral architect for the restoration of your smile.
+First, that means that a Prosthodontist is an oral architect for the restoration of your smile.
 It also means a Prosthodontist goes through an additional three years of education and training to provide their patients with the best treatment plan for their smile restoration.

 As stated above the expertise of a Prosthodontist reside in the diagnosis, treatment development, and restorative care of a patient’s smile, but what is the restoration process for patients?
 Each treatment plan varies from patient to patient depending on the reasons needed for a Prosthodontist.